 If you’re not into danger, you may want to avoid hiking Rocher de Roquebrune.
 After scaling some pretty scary rock ledges with no safety equipment, you learn that ropes attached to the cliff side are your only option to the top.
 And although they seem pretty safe, it’s still extremely scary.

 During my first attempt, I stopped before having to scale any cliff sides, but that didn’t mean I had to miss out on the spectacular views across the town.
-Not only are the views across a roquebrune sur argens amazing, but the scenery of the sandstone rocks themselves, beautiful fiery red colours, with caves, hide holes and oddly rocky shapes.
-In fact, there’s one set of rocks which look like a giant gorilla, as well as many mushroom looking ones.
+Not only are the views across a roquebrune sur argens amazing, but the sandstone rocks themselves, beautiful fiery red colours, with caves, hide holes and oddly rocky shapes, are magnificent.
+In fact, there’s one set of rocks which look like a giant gorilla, as well as some mushroom looking ones.

 Believe it or not, there’s actually a hermit living in one of the caves.
 His name is brother Anthony.
 Although I didn’t see him, and I think it would be rude to go looking, seeing as it’s his home, I did find a little blog about him